MDK8888/GPTFast/README.md

 ![](https://github.com/MDK8888/GPTFast/assets/79173446/4d7ed04e-ba3d-49c7-aeca-8f2b96ac45a8)|![](https://github.com/MDK8888/GPTFast/assets/79173446/1a4f2236-d2f4-42c7-a689-553482871905)

 # Getting Started

+## WARNING: The below documentation is now deprecated with version 0.3.0.
+New docs will be up soon! ##

 * Make sure that your python version >= 3.10, and you are on a cuda enabled device.
 * Make a virtual environment on your machine and activate it.
   ```bash